JazzMaster/MasterMyVMs/README.md

         Try the Internet Archive
         Some other "non-torrent sites" have the ISO.
 Use google.
         Google for some Linux you might want to try.
-THEY GIVE YOU THE ISO.
+HINT: debian,fedora....THEY GIVE YOU THE ISO.
-        If you want to watse your money- go find a store selling computers.
+        If you want to waste your money- go find a store selling computers.
 The software is called an "OS".

 "Boot Floppies" may be needed.
 CDROM and HDD is a requirement.

+If you learned anything in "COMPTIA A+ plus" class- it is applied HERE.
+Most def - with PCem.

 Formatting is "VIRTUAL" (if you do it correctly).
 You arent partitioning "physically" anything.